ePages-de/epages-docs/apps/app-tutorial-php.md

 ### Sign up for an ePages Test Shop

-Simply go on [our website](epages-demo-signup) and sign up for a free account.
+Simply go on [our website][epages-demo-signup] and sign up for a free account.

 ### Create a Developer App